v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 or **calculate a value/derivative of an expression**.
 Once built, the evaluation trees can be used to calculate equation residuals or derivatives to fill a Jacobian matrix necessary for a Newton-type iteration.
-A typical evaluation tree is presented in the figure below:
+A typical evaluation tree is presented in the :numref:`Figure-EvaluationTree` below.

 .. _Figure-EvaluationTree:
 .. figure:: _static/EvaluationTree.png